stoerr/AIGenPipeline/README.md

 Options:
   -h, --help               Show this help message and exit.
   --version                Show the version of the AIGenPipeline tool and exit.
+  -c, --check              Only check if the output needs to be regenerated based on input versions without actually
+                           generating it.
+The exit code is 0 if the output is up to date, 1 if it needs to be regenerated.
+  -f, --force              Force regeneration of output files, ignoring any version checks - same as -ga.
+  -ga, --gen-always        Generate the output file always, ignoring version checks.
+  -gn, --gen-notexists     Generate the output file only if it does not exist.
+  -go, --gen-older         Generate the output file if it does not exist or is older than any of the input files.
+  -gv, --gen-versioncheck  Generate the output file if the version of the input files has changed.
+(Default.)
+  -n, --dry-run            Enable dry-run mode, where the tool will only print to stderr what it would do without
+                           actually calling the AI or writing any files.
+  -k <key>=<value>         Sets a key-value pair replacing ${key} in prompt files with the value.
   -o, --output <file>      Specify the output file where the generated content will be written.
 Mandatory.
   -p, --prompt <file>      Reads a prompt from the given file.
-Exactly one needs to be given.
   -s, --sysmsg <file>      Optional: Reads a system message from the given file instead of using the default.
   -v, --verbose            Enable verbose output to stderr, providing more details about the process.
-  -n, --dry-run            Enable dry-run mode, where the tool will only print to stderr what it would do without
-                           actually calling the AI or writing any files.
-  -c, --check              Only check if the output needs to be regenerated based on input versions without actually
-                           generating it.
-The exit code is 0 if the output is up to date, 1 if it needs to be regenerated.
-  -f, --force              Force regeneration of output files, ignoring any version checks.
+  -wv, --write-version     Write the output file with a version comment.
+(Default.)
+  -wo, --write-noversion   Write the output file without a version comment.
+  -wp, --write-part <marker> Replace the lines between the first occurrence of the marker and the second occurrence.
+If a version marker is written, it has to be in the first of those lines and is changed there.
+It is an error if the marker does not occur exactly twice; the output file has to exist.
   -e, --explain <question> Asks the AI a question about the generated result.
 This needs _exactly_the_same_command_line_
                            that was given to generate the output file, and the additional --explain <question> option.
                            It recreates the conversation that lead to the output file and asks the AI for a clarification.
 The output file is not written, but read to recreate the conversation.

   -u, --url <url>          The URL of the AI server.
 Default is https://api.openai.com/v1/chat/completions .
                            In the case of OpenAI the API key is expected to be in the environment variable OPENAI_API_KEY, or given as -k option.
-  -k, --key <key>          The API key for the AI server.
+  -a, --api-key <key>      The API key for the AI server.
 If not given, it's expected to be in the environment variable
                            OPENAI_API_KEY, or you could use a -u option to specify a different server that doesnt need an API key.
 Used in "Authorization: Bearer <key>" header.
   -m, --model <model>      The model to use for the AI.
 Default is gpt-4-turbo-preview .
+  -t <maxtokens>           The maximum number of tokens to generate.

 Arguments:
   [<input_files>...]
 Input files to be processed.

 Examples:
   Generate documentation from a prompt file:
-    aigenpipeline -p documentation_prompt.txt -o generated_documentation.md src/foo/bar.java src/foo/baz.java
+    aigenpipeline -p prompts/documentation_prompt.txt -o generated_documentation.md src/foo/bar.java src/foo/baz.java

   Force regenerate an interface from an OpenAPI document, ignoring version checks:
-    aigenpipeline -f -o specs/openapi.yaml -p api_interface_prompt.txt src/main/java/foo/MyInterface.java
+    aigenpipeline -f -o specs/openapi.yaml -p prompts/api_interface_prompt.txt src/main/java/foo/MyInterface.java

   Ask how to improve a prompt after viewing the initial generation of specs/openapi.yaml:
-    aigenpipeline -o PreviousOutput.java -p promptGenertaion.txt specs/openapi.yaml --explain "Why did you not use annotations?"
+    aigenpipeline -o PreviousOutput.java -p prompts/promptGenertaion.txt specs/openapi.yaml --explain "Why did you not use annotations?"

 Note:
   It's recommended to manually review and edit generated files.
 Use version control to manage and track changes over time.